 Want to create your own unique 2D animation worlds?

 CG Spectrum is an authorized Toon Boom training center, offering 100% online courses taught by industry professionals.
-If you need to express your vision of the world through your art and want to make it your career take a look at our Advanced 2D Animation Diploma.
+If you need to express your vision of the world through your art and want to make it your career take a look at our 2D animation courses.
 Our mentors and online community will help you unlock your creativity, and guide you towards your dream career.
 Unleash your imagination, tell your stories, and create new worlds!